 As a coffee drinker, you probably have already heard of craft coffee and specialty coffee.
-However, you probably haven’t heard about the differences between the two are, or if there are any differences.
+However, you probably haven’t heard about the differences between the two, or if there are any differences.

 First, you’ll need to know the definitions of craft and specialty.
-A craft, by definition, is something that’s created by hand.
+A craft, by definition, is something that is created by hand.
 This makes sense since baristas create mugs of coffee with their hands.

 We’ll discuss these coffees and the major differences in the guide below.

 For a brand to be considered craft coffee, it needs to be prepared using precise manual efforts performed with professional skill.
 This is during the growing and preparing process as well.
 We’ll list the fundamentals of the craft coffee-making process below.

 You can brew craft coffee at home, and many Americans have made a thriving business out of making and selling this product.
 In short, craft coffee can be found at any grocery store.